 If there is a disagreement between the employee and the supervisor regarding the safety of a work task or the condition of a vehicle, machinery, or equipment, the supervisor shall contact the Safety Director for an immediate inspection.
-The Safety Director shall inspect and make a determination.
 The Safety Director's determination and recommendation shall prevail.